 The hospital has a 24-hour messaging center and in case of an emergency the hospital number, (630) 833-7387 should be used.
-The messaging center can direct your call to the Doctor's pager, provide you with information about the local emergency clinic, or provide routine information about hours and location.
+The messaging center can direct your call to the Doctor's Google Voice service, provide you with information about the local emergency clinic, or provide routine information about hours and location.
 Simply follow the directions you hear when you call and touch the number keys when prompted.
-Should an after hours visit become necessary, there is an emergency fee in addition to the regular charges.

 The office is maintained on an appointment basis for the best interest of your pet and for your convenience.
 This assures ample time for proper surgical and medical care for all patients and conserves valuable time for you, the owner.
 The appointment is also a reservation of time for you, and if it becomes necessary to rearrange or cancel your appointment, please notifiy us a soon as possible.
 Outpatient appointments are scheduled for whichever doctor is available at the time requested.
 Requests to see a specific doctor are accommodated whenever possible and should be made known at the time the appointment is made.